🌟 Enterprise Feature 🌟 This feature is bundled with GraphQL-Enterprise.

 end

-See the Redis guide for details about configuring cache storage.
+See the Redis guide or Memcached guide for details about configuring cache storage.

 Additionally, it accepts some options for customizing how introspection is cached, see Caching Introspection